 Your dental enamel is the last line of defense for your teeth: it’s what protects them from contamination by oral bacteria.
 While enamel is the hardest substance in the body – harder even than your bones – it does suffer some wear-and-tear throughout a lifetime, but the good news is there is much that can be done to keep it in beautiful lifelong condition.

-Since dentists in Colorado Springs operate on the front line of tooth decay and gum disease and treat the consequences of tooth loss every day, we gathered together a panel of these dental healthcare professionals to find out what we can do to keep our dental enamel healthy.
+Our dentists at Prestige Dental Centers operate on the front line of tooth decay and gum disease and treat the consequences of tooth loss every day, we gathered together a panel of these dental healthcare professionals to find out what we can do to keep our dental enamel healthy.
 In this four-part article series, we present to you what they had to say.

 Healthy Enamel Tip # 1: Minimize Sugar in Your Diet